Falls Festival

 Falls Music & Arts Festival (commonly known as Falls) is a multi-day music festival held annually in Byron Bay (New South Wales) and Fremantle (Western Australia), Australia over the New Year's Eve and January period.
 The festival hosts contemporary music performances, dance, comedy, theatre, circus, cabaret, and other art forms.
 Camping is available and all locations have nearby beaches which are either walking distance or a short bus ride away.

-Artists playing at the festival include rock, hip hop, indie music, electronic music, blues and roots.
+Artists playing at the festival include rock, hip-hop, indie music, electronic music, blues and roots.

 The Festival was previously held in Lorne, Victoria from its inception until 2018, Marion Bay, Tasmania between 2003 and 2019 and Melbourne, Victoria in 2022.

-The Falls festival in Byron Bay features a rave party hidden behind a washing machine in a laundromat.
+The Falls Festival in Byron Bay features a rave party hidden behind a washing machine in a laundromat.

 History

 The festival started in 1993, with a small one-day concert, held in Lorne, Victoria, Australia, and was named Rock Above The Falls.
 The initial event attracted nearly 11,000 people, exceeding the organisers' expectations, and the organisers negotiated the use of neighbouring land to accommodate the crowd.

 In 1995, the event adopted a two-day format, and in 1996 the name was changed to The Falls Music & Arts Festival.
 The 1999 festival was the first to be held off the Lorne site, moved temporarily to the Torquay site of the Offshore Festival due to poor weather.

 Two events were held simultaneously for the first time in 2003; one in Lorne, and an additional event at Marion Bay, Tasmania.
 The same acts played at both events; the 30 December acts who played at Lorne, play 31 December at Marion Bay, and vice versa.
 Both the Lorne and Marion Bay festivals have continued to run simultaneously and artists continue to be exchanged between the two locations over the course of the festival.
 Subsequent festivals retained this two-location format.

 The Byron edition of the event was introduced in 2013, increasing the reach of the festival across the country.

 In 2019, the festival at the Lorne site was cancelled due to extreme bushfire risk during the 2019–20 Australian bushfire season.
 All editions of the festivals in 2020 and 2021 were cancelled due to the COVID-19 pandemic in Australia, with organisers citing interstate travel restrictions.

 In 2021, the Marion Bay edition of the festival was cancelled permanently, with organisers citing low revenue from the event.
 In March 2023, Secret Sounds, the organisers of the festivals, placed the 273 hectare Marion Bay property that hosted the Tasmanian festival on the market, to be sold under expressions of interest.

 In 2022, the Victorian edition of the festival was held at the Sidney Myer Music Bowl in inner city Melbourne, after originally being planned for the town of Murroon, located 35 km from Lorne.
 Organisers of the Festival pulled out of the planning process after a small local group opposed the planning permit approval.

+The festival will not run in 2023 as the organisers decided to take the year off.